-- Artist Study: Choose an artist focus for a semester, studying one of their best paintings each week.
-After looking at the painting for several minutes, remove the image and ask your student to narrate what they have seen.
-Give them opportunities to create their own art inspired by the artist they are studying.
+- Artist Study: Choose an artist for the term, studying one of their best paintings each week.
+After looking at the painting for several minutes, remove the image and ask students to narrate what they have seen.
+Give an opportunity to create art inspired by the artist study.

-- Composer Study: To inspire a love for music in your home, choose a composer (historical or modern) to focus on each semester.
-During a dedicated time of listening, play their best music.
+- Composer Study: To inspire a love for music in your home, choose a composer (historical or modern) for the term.
+During a dedicated time of listening, play the composer’s best music.
 Do this at least once a week.
 Your student will become familiar with the composer’s style.

-- Poet Study: Read a poem written by your selected poet once a week.
-Over the course of the semester, your student will become familiar with the poet’s style.
+- Poet Study: Select a poet for the term.
+Read a poem from the selected poet once a week.
+Over the course of the term, students will become familiar with the poet’s style.
 They will start to feel comfortable in the world of poetry.
-Don’t underestimate what your child can understand!
+Students should recite the poetry.

-Charlotte Mason incorporates habit training into a quality education.
+Charlotte Mason emphasizes habit training as the foundation of a quality education.
 Good habits lead to a disciplined, productive life.
-Charlotte Mason suggests focusing on one habit at a time, for three to six weeks (or until the habit is learned).
+Charlotte Mason focuses on one habit at a time, for three to six weeks or until the habit is learned.
 This is more effective than attempting to implement a long list of new habits all at once.
-It allows your student to master a habit before moving on to another habit.
-Habits can include things such as personal hygiene, household chores and spiritual discipline.
+It allows students to master a habit before moving on to another habit.
+She recommends beginning the habits of attention, obedience, observation, and truthfulness.
+Habit training should also include things such as personal hygiene, household chores, and spiritual discipline.

-Charlotte Mason’s philosophy of education is rich and timeless.
-It leads to a home environment where mothers and children thrive.
-Charlotte Mason emphasizes, “Our aim in education is to give a full life.”
+Charlotte Mason’s philosophy of education is rich and we continue to pursue it in modern education.
+It remains popular in classrooms and homes across the world today.
+She emphasizes, “Our aim in education is to give a full life.”

 Charlotte Mason wrote volumes of content on her unique and detailed philosophy of education.
 For inspiration directly from Charlotte Mason, read Home Education.